-Regular Evergreen faculty teaching in MES are encouraged to teach an elective (4 credit) class at least once during their two year commitment to the program.
+Core faculty are encouraged to teach an elective (4 credit) class at least once during their two year commitment to the program.
 The majority of electives are taught by adjunct faculty who have distinguished themselves as leaders in their fields of study either through advanced degrees or employment.
-The MES program is highly dependent upon these adjunct faculty to provide professionally related education goals, internships and in some cases, thesis support.
+The program is highly dependent upon these adjunct faculty to provide professionally related education goals, internships and in some cases, thesis support.